Shoddy probe in cruise case; no medical test, videography done: NCB | Entertainment

 SIT sleuths found the NCB team did many ''grave irregularities'' and were allegedly just trying to ''implicate'' Aryan in this case.

 ''The SIT found there was neither an intent to act nor there was actual act by those who have not been charged.
-We, however, have physicality of evidence in the case of the 14 accused,'' Pradhan said.
+We, however, have physical evidence in the case of the 14 accused,'' Pradhan said.

+Those not named or given a clean chit in the charge sheet, filed under various sections of the Narcotic Drugs and Psychotropic Substances Act (NDPS), include Aryan, Samir Sehgal, Manav Singhal, Bhaskar Arora, Gopal Ji Anand and Avin Sahu.

 NCB officials said there were gaps in probe at virtually every stage of this case as they said ''similar sections'' of the NDPS were slapped against all of them while rounding them off from the cruise.